dysmento/raterecords/README.md

     ./mvnw clean test

+To create the application archive:

+    ./mvnw clean package

+This creates an executable jar in the `target/` directory.

+You can run the program from the command line like this:

+    java -jar target/raterecords-0.0.1-SNAPSHOT.jar \
+      "src/test/resources/commaDelimited.txt"       \
+      "src/test/resources/pipeDelimited.txt"        \
+      "src/test/resources/spaceDelimited.txt"

 ## Code Coverage
 We use [JaCoCo](https://www.jacoco.org/jacoco/) to generate a test code coverage report.
 This will be done automatically when the tests are run.
 To see the report in your browser, open `target/site/jacoco/index.html`